 D. Open and Notorious Use

 The “open and notorious” element requires that the occupation is not concealed from the outside world.
 Here, open and notorious means use that the occupation is so apparent, it puts the true owner on notice of the adverse claim.
 As one court colorfully put it, the occupier: “must unfurl his flag on the land, and keep it flying so that the owner may see, if he will, that an enemy has invaded his dominions and planted his standard of conquest.”
 Grace v.
 Koch, 81 Ohio St.3d 577, 581 (Ohio 1998).
 The requirement for open and notorious use is uniform across virtually all jurisdictions.

 E. Under claim of title for 20 years

-You should act promptly if you believe you own land that may belong to someone else or if you believe that a person is trespassing on your land.
+You should act quickly if someone has encroached upon your real property or if you believe that a person is trespassing on your land.
 Ultimately, your remedy will be either legal (i.e., money damages) or equitable (i.e., an injunction) in nature and will require the assistance of qualified legal counsel.
-Syed Law can help you bring an action to quiet title so you can rest assured that no one has a superior claim to your land.
+Syed Law can help you bring an action to quiet title to your property so you can rest assured that no one has a superior claim to your land.